Cannabis gummy bears and gummy worms are carving out a place as one of the most enjoyable and popular ways to consume cannabis.

-How much edibles you should eat can depend on a number of factors including your experience with edibles, your tolerance, and the strength of the cannabis you used.
-Your best bet, especially with home-made edibles which may be less precise than the store-bought ones, is to start with a low dose, and take your time and see what happens.
+How much cannabis you consume can depend on a number of factors including your experience with edibles, your tolerance, the strength of the cannabis you used, and the desired effect.
+Your best bet, especially with home-made edibles that may be less precise than the store-bought ones, is to start with a low dose, and take your time and see what happens.

 It’s a smart idea to be cautious and try a half — or even a quarter — of a gummy the first time to get an idea of how strong your first batch is.

 If you’re looking for a rough estimate of how strong the gummies will be, consider how strong the weed oil you used is.
 If you used 3.5 grams of cannabis that has 20% THC, then each teaspoon of oil will contain about 14mg of THC.

 Doing some quick math, considering that this recipe calls for ½ cup of coconut oil, that’s 24 teaspoons of oil, and 24 teaspoons with 14mg each equals a total of 336mg THC for the whole batch of gummies.
 Considering that the recipe calls for 20 small-to-medium gummy bears, that’s 16.8mg of THC in each one.
 If you want them to be closer to 5mg each, find smaller molds and make 40 or more gummies.